Dummy (DC Comics)

-Dummy is the name of different fictional characters appearing in American comic books published by DC Comics.
+Dummy is the name of several characters appearing in American comic books published by DC Comics.

 Publication history

 The original Dummy first appears in Leading Comics #1 and was created by Mort Weisinger and Mort Meskin.
 He is not to be confused with Scarface, the ventriloquist dummy/alter-ego operated by Arnold Wesker.
 In addition to his Leading Comics appearances, the Dummy fought the Vigilante in six Golden Age stories: Action Comics #58 (March 1943), #63 (August 1943), #69 (February 1944), #75 (August 1944), #87 (August 1945) and #96 (May 1946); although the Vigilante remained a regular Action Comics feature until issue #198 (November 1954), issue #96 was the Dummy's final appearance for many years.

-The second, known as Danny the Dummy, first appears in Batman #134 (Sept 1960) and was created by Bill Finger and Sheldon Moldoff.
+The second, known as Danny the Dummy, first appears in Batman #134 (September 1960) and was created by Bill Finger and Sheldon Moldoff.

 Fictional character biographies

 Original Dummy

 The Dummy is an archenemy of the Golden Age era Vigilante, and a skilled inventor of weapons.
-As the leader of a criminal gang, the Dummy pretends to be a ventriloquist's dummy through whom the gang's supposed "true" leader conveys instructions, the gang never suspecting that the Dummy himself is their leader.
-The Dummy's secret identity is never revealed; in fact, it is never made clear whether the Dummy is a very short human being or an actual wooden dummy that has somehow been brought to life.
-The Dummy was a member of a group of villains brought together by the Hand to cause crimes around the nation, which led to the first case of the Seven Soldiers of Victory; his particular efforts were prevented by the Vigilante, with whom he had apparently already clashed in untold stories, since he was already a known Vigilante enemy.
+As the leader of a criminal gang, the Dummy pretends to be a ventriloquist dummy through whom the gang's supposed "true" leader conveys instructions, the gang never suspecting that the Dummy himself is their leader.
+The Dummy's secret identity is never revealed, and it is never made clear whether he is a human or living dummy.

-Dummy later escapes from prison with the help of his large companion Bobo.
-Then he and Bobo worked on a crime spree that involved them robbing the Jeweler's Exchange.
-When the package was opened, Dummy posed as a mechanical toy to fool the owners until he used knock-out gas.
-Both of them were defeated by Vigilante and Stuff the Chinatown Kid where they surrendered to the police.

-In his latest racket, Dummy has his minion Flipper pose as a ventriloquist where they got gigs at high society shows.
-While Flipper used a look-alike of Dummy which Stuff the Chinatown Kid identified, the real Dummy was operating in the crowd.
-After breaking out of their respectful traps, Vigilante and Stuff defeated Dummy and Flipper and handed them over to the police.

-The Dummy returned to challenge the Seven Soldiers on his own.

-Dummy later shrinks himself and his henchmen to small size in order to get onto a cargo train.
-When the shrinkage wears off, they rob the train and make their getaway.
-Despite being affected by the shrink ray, Vigilante and Stuff the Chinatown Kid turn the tables on Dummy and his henchmen who are then handed over to the police.